Mthobisi-Mastermind/Finance-Calculator/README.md

 The program was designed to help anyone who wishes to do a quick calculation for an investment or Bond repayment.
 A friendly user program.
 Accurate results for any calculation.
-User can do calculations for as long they want till they satisfied with the results.
+User can do calculations for as long they want with different inputs till they satisfied with the results.

 ## Screenshots
 ### Certain section of code behind program